 The Biden administration in the US this week revealed a meticulous plan for donating Covid-19 vaccines developed and brought to market, as well as patented, by American firms.
-A longish note on the website of the White House intimated how 80 million doses from the US stockpile of Johnson & Johnson, Pfizer and Moderna vaccines.
+A longish note on the website of the White House intimated how 80 million doses from the US stockpile of Johnson and Johnson, Pfizer and Moderna vaccines.
 That again leaves the fate of a consignment amounting to 60 million doses of the Oxford-AstraZeneca vaccine highly uncertain.
-Even an emergency use authorisation, or EUA, is being witheld from ChadOx01 by the Food and Drug Administration, perhaps America’s most powerful regulator, whose vast remit covers everything from next generation drugs to meat imports.
+Even an emergency use authorisation, or EUA, is being witheld from ChadOx01 by the Food and Drug Administration, perhaps America's most powerful regulator, whose vast remit covers everything from next generation drugs to meat imports.

 The generous and visionary move over vaccines by President Biden should not go unheralded.
 Nor will it, one suspects.
 Yet we who have been living through the pandemic and recognise what an important chapter it will present for future historians to piece together, bear a special responsibility to chronicle these times, in a manner that is consistent with facts on the ground.